-The NATIONAL CENTER FOR LEADERSHIP IN INTENSIVE INTERVENTION (NCLII), a consortium funded by the Office of Special Education Programs (OSEP), prepares special education leaders to become experts in research on intensive intervention for students with disabilities who have persistent and severe academic (e.g., reading and math) and behavioral difficulties.
+The NATIONAL CENTER FOR LEADERSHIP IN INTENSIVE INTERVENTION-2 (NCLII-2), a consortium funded by the Office of Special Education Programs (OSEP), prepares special education leaders to have expertise in meeting the “intense service needs” of students with complex and comorbid learning disabilities and behavior disorders (CLBD) – that is, students with high-incidence (e.g., learning disability [LD], emotional disturbance [ED]) and low-incidence (e.g., Autism Spectrum Disorder [ASD], intellectual disability [ID]) disabilities who require intensive intervention due to persistent and severe academic (i.e., reading and/or math) and social/behavioral difficulties.

-Scholars participate in a core curriculum focused on intensive intervention and contribute to this website (the Intensive Intervention Network) to advance research on and implementation of intensive intervention.
+Scholars participate in a core curriculum focused on intensive intervention and contribute to this website to advance research on and implementation of intensive intervention for students with CLBD.
 The project provides opportunities for scholars to participate in cross-institutional research activities.

-The contents of this website were developed under a grant from the U.S. Department of Education, #H325H140001.
+The contents of this website were developed under grants from the U.S. Department of Education, #H325H140001 and #H325190003.
 However, those contents do not necessarily represent the policy of the U.S. Department of Education, and you should not assume endorsement by the Federal Government.
 Project Officer, Celia Rosenquist.